 If National Obesity Awareness Week gives you a taste for wanting to make a bigger change, our Obesity and Diabetes Specialist Certification will equip you with the tools required to plan and monitor nutrition programmes, to help lead the fight against obesity.
 Covering the nutritional basis of healthy eating, the physiology and psychology of dieting and educating individuals on the analysis of food labels, you’ll have the professional qualification to provide advice to those ready to manage their weight for longer and healthier life.

 Speak to the team for a prospectus or find a course coming to a venue near you for 2017.

 Personal trainer courses.
 You will already have a passion for fitness and a savvy for what the job of a personal trainer involves.
 But in order to allow that in this very busy world of fitness, you will also have to be highly analytical, persistent, organised, a good motivator and, most importantly, a great listener.
-You do not have to look as a body builder, but you need to certainly be a role model in the lifestyle choices of yours and also have a passion for pushing boundaries.
-Our popular courses relating to this blog post national obesity awareness week include our personal trainer courses, gym instructor courses, exercise referral courses and the ever popular sports massage courses.
+You do not have to look like a bodybuilder, but you need to certainly be a role model in the lifestyle choices of yours and also have a passion for pushing boundaries.
+Our popular courses relating to this blog post-national obesity awareness week include our personal trainer courses, gym instructor courses, exercise referral courses and the ever-popular sports massage courses.